What Bicyclists and Motorists Need to Know

 Like any Maryland automobile accident, the at-fault driver's insurance is responsible for the cost of repair or fair market value of any property damaged or lost in an accident.
 For bicyclists, this usually includes the bike, clothing, and any personal property they were carrying at the time.
 Importantly, the helmet is also covered, and should not be reused after a bicycle accident.
 Helmets that sustain any sort of impact may have unnoticeable defects that increase the risk of injury in a later accident.
 If you are involved in a bike accident, do your best to keep track of the cost of repairs and the cost to replace any lost items.

 If you have been injured in a Maryland bike accident, and you have questions about insurance or a bike accident lawsuit, please contact a bicycle accident lawyer from our law firm at (888) 213-8140, or online.
-A personal injury lawyer from our team would be pleased to discuss your concerns over the phone or at one of our convenient locations in Silver Spring, Reisterstown or Columbia.
+A personal injury lawyer from our team would be pleased to discuss your concerns over the phone or at one of our convenient locations in Silver Spring or Reisterstown.